mujtaba1747/faaskeeper-java-dev-env/README.md

 # faaskeeper-java-dev-env
-A dev env with every required dependency for developing FaaSKeeper Java client..
+Configs and scripts used for FaaSKeeper Java client project